d4xyjen/jedi/README.md

 // <copyright file="$safeitemrootname$.cs" company="Jedi Developers">
 // Copyright (c) Jedi Developers.
 All rights reserved.
 //
 // This software is licensed under the MIT license.
-Read the LICENSE.txt file in the
+Read the LICENSE file in the
 // repository for more information.
 // </copyright>
 ```